 There is only one difference between the two return streams:

-What is the compounded annual growth rate (CAGR) of each? (don’t look down the page and cheat!)
+In investing terms, which one will have a higher compounded annual growth rate or will they be the same? (don’t look down the page and cheat!)

-- LowVol has a higher compounded annual growth rate (CAGR)
+- Valley Path (10% annual return/10% volatility) will have a higher compounded annual growth rate

-- HighVol has a higher compounded annual growth rate (CAGR)
+- Mountain Climb (10% annual return/20% volatility) will have a higher compounded annual growth rate

-- They have the same compounded annual growth rate (CAGR)
+- They will have the same compounded annual growth rate.

 Got your answer?

-However, the long-term compound growth rates for LowVol will be 9.5% while the long-term compounded return of HighVol will be 8%.
+The long-term compound growth rate for taking the Valley Path return stream will be 9.5%, while the long-term compounded growth rate for taking the Mountain Climb will be 8%.

-However, the next year, the market makes a breathtaking rally of 100%.
+The next year ends with a breathtaking rally of 100%.
 Amazing!

 Despite the breathtaking rally, your wealth is not growing over that time period, merely recovering to where it started.